mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 corporate bodies, external states and the Imperium itself.
 It provides an ambassador or liaison official and a small staff to many worlds.
 These personnel are normally located at the capital and/or the starport.
-Some of them assist the planet’s noble representative while others have a different role.
+Some of them assist the planet's noble representative while others have a different role.

 The main function of diplomatic service personnel is to help